Neil Morrison#12097

 Practice Notes

 This Practice Note considers the rules and procedure that relate to leading expert evidence.
-It will consider any pre-action requirements in relation to expert evidence, the application of legal privilege and the disclosure of expert reports.
-It will also cover the practicalities involved in the joint meeting of experts, how to prepare an expert for proof and concurrent evidence (or ‘hot tubbing’).
+It covers any pre-action requirements in relation to expert evidence, the application of legal privilege and the disclosure of expert reports.
+It also covers the practicalities involved in the joint meeting of experts, how to prepare an expert for proof and concurrent evidence (or ‘hot tubbing’).

 Expert evidence in Scottish civil litigation—checklist